waku-org/nwaku-compose/README.md

-# nwaku-compose
+# go-waku-compose

-Ready to use docker-compose to run your own [nwaku](https://github.com/waku-org/nwaku) full node:
+Ready to use docker-compose to run your own [go-waku](https://github.com/waku-org/go-waku) full node:
-* nwaku node running relay and store protocols with RLN enabled.
+* go-waku node running relay and store protocols with RLN enabled.
 * Simple frontend to interact with your node and the network, to publish and receive messages.
 * Grafana dashboard for advanced users or node operators.
 * Requires `docker-compose` and `git`.